mainmatter/mainmatter.com/src/posts/2019-05-10-may-monthly-update.md

 ---
-title: 'simplabs monthly update - May 2019'
+title: "simplabs monthly update - May 2019"
 authorHandle: mrmrcoleman
 tags: simplabs
-bio: 'Communications and Community Outreach Specialist'
+bio: "Communications and Community Outreach Specialist"
 description:
   "Mark Coleman shares simplabs' monthly update for May 2019, covering new joiners, new OSS projects and our involvement with the Erlang Ecosystem